bookofproofs/bookofproofs.github.io/_sources/history/20th-century/knuth.md

 * There were really two reasons why, from his second year on, Knuth started to move towards mathematics and away from physics.
 * One day when Knuth was meant to be performing with the College band he missed the bus taking the band to the performance so, finding himself with free time, he tried to solve a challenge problem that one of his mathematics professors had set.
 * Solving it earned Knuth an automatic "A" in that class and also the right sort of boost he needed to think that perhaps mathematics rather than physics was for him.
-* In fact Knuth already had his first encounter with computers in his first year at Case before he made the move towards mathematics.
+* Knuth already had his first encounter with computers in his first year at Case before he made the move towards mathematics.
 * Knuth used his growing expertise at writing computer programs to produce one in 1958 to analyse the performance of the College basketball team.
 * It led to some publicity and IBM used a photograph of Knuth in their advertising.
 * Knuth was awarded two Fellowships, a Woodrow Wilson Fellowship and a National Foundation Fellowship in the year of his graduation.